American Addiction Centers Photo

 PHP vs. IOP in Mississippi: What’s the Difference?

 PHPs and IOPs are both forms of intensive outpatient treatment.
-They both offer a higher level of care than standard outpatient treatment and they require a significant time commitment to treatment, as people will need to attend treatment most days of the week.
-They also both offer many similar therapies and treatments.1
+They both offer a higher level of care than standard outpatient treatment and they require a significant time commitment in treatment, as people will need to attend treatment most days of the week.
+Both IOPs and PHPs offer many similar therapies and treatments.1

 One of the key differences is that PHPs require attendance for 20 hours or more per week, while IOPs generally require 9-19 hours per week.
-IOPs may be more flexible in terms of scheduling, as programs may be run in the evenings, on weekends, or after school in the case of teenagers, while PHPs are generally offered during the day, which is why they are also sometimes referred to as day treatment programs.
-In addition, PHPs differ from IOPs in that they must have appropriately qualified staff on hand who can directly provide medical, psychological, psychiatric, laboratory, toxicology, and emergency services, and they offer a higher level of intensity of clinical services, such as therapy.1
+IOPs may be more flexible in terms of scheduling, as programs may run in the evenings or on weekends, while PHPs are generally offered during the day, which is why they are also sometimes referred to as day treatment programs or high-intensity outpatient programs.
+In addition, PHPs differ from IOPs in that they must have appropriately qualified staff on hand who can directly provide medical, psychological, psychiatric, laboratory, toxicology, and emergency services.1

 How Long is a Typical Partial Hospitalization Program in Mississippi?

 Everyone’s needs are different, and no programs are exactly the same.
-While ASAM does not specifically state a minimum length of treatment, SAMHSA indicates that a PHP might last a minimum of 90 days, followed by outpatient care.
-2
+While ASAM does not specifically state a minimum length of treatment, SAMHSA indicates that a PHP might last a minimum of 90 days, followed by a loess intense level of outpatient care.2

 How Much Does a Partial Hospitalization Program in Mississippi Cost?

-The cost of a PHP in Mississippi can vary depending on different factors, such as the exact location, the duration of treatment, whether you use insurance to pay for treatment, whether the program you attend offers scholarships or grants, or whether you require transportation if the facility does not offer this service.6
+The cost of a PHP in Mississippi can vary depending on different factors, such as the location, the duration of treatment, whether you use insurance to pay for treatment, whether you opt to live in an onsite sober living residence, and whether you require transportation (some outpatient facilities offer transportation as part of their services).6

-For many people who require a high level of care, PHPs can often be more cost-effective and yet provide many of the same services as offered at inpatient care settings.6,7
+For many people who require a high level of care, PHPs can be more cost effective and yet provide many of the same services as inpatient care settings.6,7

 Does Insurance Pay for a Partial Hospitalization Program?

-SUD and mental health treatment are considered essential benefits under the Affordable Care Act (ACA).7 This means that if you have insurance, your plan must provide some level of coverage for these services, so PHPs may be partially or fully covered.8 Your exact coverage can depend on your plan, so it’s advisable to check specific details with your insurance carrier.
+SUD and mental health treatment are considered essential benefits under the Affordable Care Act (ACA).7 This means that if you have insurance, your plan must provide some level of coverage for these services, so PHPs may be partially or fully covered.8 Your exact coverage depends on your plan, so check specific details with your insurance carrier or contact AAC to help you verify your insurance coverage.

-If you don’t have insurance, or your plan doesn’t cover the full amount, there are still ways to make things work.
-For example, you could consider getting family support, using financing options, using credit or debit cards, or inquiring about scholarships or financial aid.
+If you don’t have insurance, or your plan doesn’t cover the full amount, there are other ways to pay for treatment, including:

 How to Find a Partial Hospitalization Program in Mississippi

-When choosing a PHP, you should think about the location as well as practical concerns such as transportation, whether you’ll need to arrange time off from work or childcare, and other factors, including:9
+When choosing a PHP, you should think about location and practical concerns such as transportation, whether you’ll need to arrange time off from work or childcare, and other factors, including:9

 • Whether the rehab is licensed and accredited.